fadeevab/design-patterns-rust/creational/singleton/how-to-create/README.md

 This is a singleton implementation via `lazy_static!`.

 `lazy-static` allows declaring a static variable with lazy initialization at first access.
-It is actually implemented via `unsafe` with `static mut` manipulation, however, it keeps your code free of explicit `unsafe` blocks.
+A drawback of `lazy_static!` is that it doesn't allow initialization at the arbitrary code place, only in the static block with predefined instructions.

 ### How to Run